tramtran0497/Portfolio-CV-Official/README.md

 - Write contents for "Itinerary story" and biology.
 - Using Emailjs for contact form.
 - Link social media icons. `Done`
-- Adding levels for It knowledge.
+- Adding levels for It knowledge. `Done`
 - Create roving navbar on right side.
 - Click certificate images -> showing certificate with large size.
 - Link title certificate to link website certificate. `Done`